By Sonia Ahmed | 27 July 2020

 Erzu Temple is named after Erzu Huike, the second patriarch of the Chan sect of Buddhism.
 The legend has it that Master Huike approached Bodhidharma to embrace wisdom and knowledge from him, but he refused to take him as a disciple.
 However, Huike persisted and won Bodhidharma’s acceptance.

+After a while, Master Huike returned to Sikong Mountain, where he built the Erzu Temple and spent years meditating and flourishing the Chan sect of Buddhism.
 The temple is almost 40 km away from Yuexi County.
 It takes one hour to reach the temple by bus, but you can also rent private cars for a more comfortable and quick journey.

 Due to its religious and historical significance, the Erzu temple is in the protection of the Anhui state.
 Every year, thousands of pilgrims and tourists from all around the world visit this holy site to see the religious artifacts and experience the authentic Buddhist Chinese traditions.